 Please note: this post contains discussion of difficult topics.
 For immediate assistance during a crisis, call 911.
-You can also text HOME to 741741 to connect with a trained Crisis Counselor with Crisis Text Line for free support 24 hours a day, 7 days a week.
+You can also call or text 988 to connect with a trained crisis counselor for free support 24 hours a day, 7 days a week.

 When school shootings are dominating headlines, it is difficult for all of us to process, but can be especially so for young people who have to themselves continue going to school.
 They may need extra comfort and support in processing their thoughts and feelings right now.
 This post contains resources to help those of us who work with youth in navigating these complicated situations, but also if your Club hasn’t already begun the process to becoming Trauma-Informed, now is the time.

 This ClubX Blog post gives guidance appropriate for older youth and teens:

 For younger youth: